mwakad/Fake-News-Detection-/README.md

   - **Docker :** Containerizes the **_Front-end_** and the **_Back-end_**.

 ## Conclusion
-The **Finetuned RoBERTa with SMOTE balancing** achieved the highest macro-averaged recall (0.7660) and demonstrated strong capability in detecting fake news articles.
+ - The **Finetuned RoBERTa with RUS balancing** achieved the highest **Recall (0.8712) and demonstrated strong capability in detecting fake news articles.
-Its contextual language understanding from pretraining, combined with balanced fine-tuning, improved recall on the minority class without sacrificing generalization.
+ - Its contextual language understanding from pretraining and finetuning using RUS-balanced data improved recall on the minority class without sacrificing generalization.

 ## Recommendations
-- Incoporate more training data expecially class 0 (Fake News) entries to improve recall.
+- **Collaborate with Media Outlets :** Work alongsode news dissemination orgarnizations and social media platforms to incorporate the finetuned RoBERTa model for real-time inference.
-- Leverage pretrained embeddings when finetuning the RoBERTa transformer to reduce training time.
+- **Educate the Public :** Raise awareness about fake news detection tools, and encourage the public to leverage these technologies for more informed decision-making.
-- Experiment finetuning other NLP transformers such as DistilBERT and DeBERTa.
+- **Expand into Multiple Languages :** Train the model with multilingual datasets to optimize robustness in catching fake news articles written/ published across multiple languages/ dialects.

 ## Next Steps
 - Deploy the containerized finetuned RoBERTa model via AWS SageMaker for low-latency inference.